Pacific Southwest, Region 9: Superfund

 In 1980, concentrations of chlorinated volatile organic compounds (VOCs), including trichloroethylene (TCE) and perchloroethylene (PCE), were found to be above Federal Maximum Contaminant Levels (MCLs) and State Action Levels (SALs) in a number of city production wells.
 Those solvents were widely used in a number of industries including aerospace and defense manufacturing, machinery degreasing, dry-cleaning, and metal plating.
 Some contaminants currently affecting the basin's water supply can be traced as far back as the 1940s, when chemical wastes disposal went unregulated throughout the Valley.
 In response to the public health threat, the cities were forced either to shut down their wells and provide alternate sources of drinking water or blend contaminated well water with water from clean sources.

 Results of a groundwater monitoring program conducted from 1981 to 1987 revealed over 50 percent of the water supply wells in the eastern portion of the San Fernando Valley Groundwater Basin were contaminated.
-The shutdown of these wells has resulted not only in the cities turning to more expensive sources of drinking water, but in the loss of a substantial drinking water source in an area where this resource is already scarce.
+Contamination in Area 4 has required treatment to allow use of this valuable drinking water source.

 Contaminants and Risks

 The groundwater is contaminated with various chlorinated VOCs, specifically trichloroethylene (TCE) and perchloroethylene (PCE).
+Chromium has also been detected in Area 4.
 Exposure to the VOC contamination can occur through drinking, bathing, or cooking with contaminated groundwater.
 However, since the contamination was discovered, treatment systems have been constructed for the affected drinking water supply wells that are still used, thus ensuring that the public receives clean, safe drinking water.

 Investigation and Cleanup Activities

-This site is being addressed in two long-term remedial phases focusing on cleanup of the groundwater in the San Fernando Basin as a whole and the Pollock Well Field project, which is being conducted by the Los Angeles Department of Water and Power.
+This site is being addressed in two long-term remedial phases focusing on cleanup of the groundwater in the San Fernando Basin as a whole and the Pollock Well Field project.
 In addition, work has been undertaken by CalEPA to mitigate soil and groundwater contamination present in the Taylor Yard area of the site

 Pollock Well Field: EPA completed an interim investigation of the Pollock Well Field in April 1994.
 EPA concluded that selecting and implementing a Superfund remedy for the Pollock Area was not necessary because the Los Angeles Department of Water and Power (LADWP) planned to conduct a wellhead treatment project in the Pollock Well Field.
 In 1998, LADWP reactivated wells to extract and treat the groundwater.
 Investigations are still continuing to determine the full nature and extent of contamination at this area.